Skip to main content

 My previous work in economic development and educational background made my transition to Apprenticeship a no-brainer.
 In school, I was always more interested in the ways that people influenced economies and businesses, and always hoped to work in a field that helped people grow and better themselves.
 I believe that Apprenticeships are a great resource for allowing people to do just that.

+At the end of the day, I want to help people.
 As a Consultant, I’m able to help businesses figure out the ways that they could use apprenticeships to meet their existing or future workforce needs.
 Sometimes, this includes the opportunity to go on an industry tour and see what their work processes look like.
 I love industry tours!
 I am fascinated by how things are made and learning more about the products that are made by companies in our communities.
 Any day that I get to see these processes up close and in-person is a good day for me.

 Top